chromium/pdfium/README.md

 ## Running the sample program

-The pdfium\_test program supports reading, parsing, and rasterizing the pages of a .pdf file to .ppm output image files (windows supports two other formats, and .png support is available for all platforms in an alternate branch (see branches section below)).
+The pdfium\_test program supports reading, parsing, and rasterizing the pages of a .pdf file to .ppm or .png output image files (windows supports two other formats).
 For example: `out/Debug/pdfium_test --ppm path/to/myfile.pdf `

 ## Waterfall